currently building in stealth in healthcare

 ethos

-I got lucky.
-The school I went to, the university I got into, the people I met along the way, none of it was purely merit.
-I'm aware of that, and I think it comes with a responsibility to actually do something with it.
-It isn't a guilt trip; it just shapes how I think about what I'm working towards.
-Medicine, mathematics and technology are the three things I keep coming back to, and I genuinely believe the intersection of all three is where some of the most important problems of the next fifty years will be solved.
+That comes partly from luck.
+The school I went to, the university I got into, the people I met along the way, none of it was purely down to me.
+I'm aware of that, and I think it comes with a responsibility to do something real with it.
+Not guilt.
+Just perspective.

-I believe in hard work, and I believe in slightly delusional self-belief.
-Not because confidence is a personality trait worth performing, but because most worthwhile things look impossible before someone decides they aren't.
-I also think the UK wastes an extraordinary amount of talent.
-Brilliant people end up on corporate conveyor belts, not because they lack ambition, but because the path is well-lit and the alternative feels uncertain.
-I get that.
-I just think it's worth questioning whether comfortable and meaningful are the same thing.
-Most of the time they aren't.
+I believe in hard work and slightly delusional self-belief.
+Not because confidence is worth performing, but because most worthwhile things look impossible before someone decides they aren't.
+I also think the UK wastes a lot of talent.
+Brilliant people end up on safe paths not from lack of ambition, but because the alternative feels uncertain.
+I understand that.
+I just don't think comfortable and meaningful are usually the same thing.

-I really like talking to people.
-If you're a student trying to figure out how to get into Oxbridge or land your first opportunity, reach out.
+I like talking to people.
+If you're trying to figure out Oxbridge or land your first opportunity, reach out.
 If you're building something and want a second opinion, reach out.
 If you think I'm wrong about something, especially reach out.
-I don't have all the answers, and I'm genuinely more interested in the conversation than in being right.
+I'm more interested in the conversation than in being right.

 contact